 7 lesser-known facts that may make you see the beloved author and philanthropist of the Victorian era in a new light…

-At the age of 12 Charles Dickens suffers a life-changing event that forever marks his life.
-His father, John Dickens, was arrested for debt, and sent to Marshalsea Debtor’s Prison in London.
-The able-bodied, older male Charles was considered old enough to work and earn some wages.
-For this reason he is forced out of school and sent to Warren’s Shoeblacking; a place fully-described in the semi-biographical novel Oliver Twist.
-Similarly, Charles works under grueling and cruel conditions that predate any workers’ rights movement.
+At the age of 12, Charles Dickens suffers a life-changing event that forever marks his life.
+His father, John Dickens, is arrested for debt and sent to Marshalsea Debtor’s Prison in London.
+The able-bodied Charles is considered old enough to work and earn some wages.
+For this reason he is forced out of school and sent to Warren’s Shoeblacking, a place fully described in the semi-autobiographical novel Oliver Twist.
+Similarly to his young protagonist, Charles works under grueling and cruel conditions that predate any workers’ rights movement.

-Moved by these sad events Dickens used his talent to publish in mass and expose these realities.
-Through literature, he gave a voice to orphans, destitute children and mistreated workers using them as motifs that recur in his body of work.
+Moved by these sad events, Dickens used his talent to publish in mass and expose these realities.
+Through literature, he gave a voice to orphans, destitute children, and mistreated workers, making them motifs that recur in his body of work.
 According to Dickens’s most reliable biographer, John Forster, the author had “an attraction of repulsion” that rendered him more effective when dealing with topics that directly describe images of his sad childhood.
-Therefore, this repetition of misery and pain during childhood as a central theme denote a need to continuously cope with the traumas of childhood.
+Therefore, this return to misery and pain during childhood as a central motif denotes a need to continuously cope with the traumas of his own childhood.

-The book explains how bipolar disorder renders those who suffer from it extremely oblivious of the wants and needs of others.
-The need to be the center of all attention, and the extreme shift in mood certainly profile Dickens as bipolar.
+The book explains how bipolar disorder can make it difficult for people to register the wants and needs of others.
+Needing to be the center of all attention and extreme shifts in mood could certainly profile Dickens as having bipolar disorder.

 3. He was a chauvinist

-4. He was a “sexual deviant” of the time
+4. He was a “sexual deviant” of his time

-Back to Dickens, his sexual appetites denote three specific tastes: a) very young women, b) women who defied the prudish Victorian ideal and, c) women who were also sexually deviant in nature.
-The first typology encompasses women in their late teens starting with Dickens’s own sister-in-law, Mary.
-Dickens had a deep, plutonic desire for Mary up until she died in his arms at age 17.
-Then came a series of other equally young females, ending in May, 1858 when a middle-aged Charles wrote to his lawyer, Frederic Ouvry, asking for a legal separation from Catherine.
-He had fallen deeply in love with 18-year old actress Ellen Ternan.
-They even moved in together and remained a couple until his death.
-Notice that actresses were considered less respectable women in the 19th century and that may be precisely what enticed Dickens.
-Moreover, the book Charles Dickens by the well-respected biographer Claire Tomalin hints at the possibility that Dickens may have even frequented the “fallen women” whom he was “helping” to “clean up” from the streets of London.
+Back to Dickens.
+His sexual appetites denote three specific tastes: a) very young women, b) women who defied the prudish Victorian ideal and, c) women who were also sexually deviant in nature.
+The first typology encompasses women in their late teens, starting with Dickens’s own sister-in-law, Mary.
+Dickens had a deep, platonic desire for Mary until she died in his arms at age 17.
+Then came a series of other equally young women, ending in May, 1858, when a middle-aged Charles wrote to his lawyer asking for a legal separation from Catherine.
+He had fallen deeply in love with 18-year old actress Ellen Ternan, with whom he lived until his death.
+(Notice that actresses were considered less respectable women in the 19th century, which may be precisely what enticed Dickens.)
+Moreover, well-respected biographer Claire Tomalin hints in her book Charles Dickens at the possibility that Dickens may have frequented the “fallen women” whom he was “helping” to “clean up” from the streets of London.
 Super-hero syndrome, anyone?

 5. He was a manipulator

-Happy ol’ Dickens made a major and infamous faux pas: he sent his teeny-bopper mistress a very cute bracelet… but it reached his wife by accident!
-This mistake made the news and everyone was talking about it.
-What was there to do?
-Use your social influence to spin stories against your wife.
+Happy ol’ Dickens made a major and infamous faux pas: he sent his teenybopper mistress a very cute bracelet… but it reached his wife by accident!
+The mistake made the news and everyone was talking about it.
+What was there for Dickens to do?
+Use his social influence to spin stories against his wife.
 Yep.
-Now the poor woman is also to blame for the mistake that HE made of sending the mistress’s bracelet to poor Catherine by accident.
+Now the poor woman is blamed for the mistake that HE made of sending his mistress’s bracelet to Catherine by accident.
 Such is life.

-Also, a sudden alliance between Dickens and his sister-in-law served as a way to publically taint the reputation of Catherine as a wife and mother.
-All of this was a clever, yet cheap, move for Dickens to “make well” with his people while removing any doubt about his character.
-Either way, the fact remains: he dumped the wife of forever, the same one who bore him the 10 kids, for an 18 year old second rate actress.
-And that… is just NOT cool.
+Also, a sudden alliance between Dickens and his sister-in-law served to publicly taint the reputation of Catherine as a wife and mother.
+All of this was a clever, yet cheap, way for Dickens to “make well” with his people while erasing any doubt about his character.
+Still, the fact remains: Dickens dumped his wife of forever—the one who bore him 10 kids—for an 18 year old second-rate actress.
+And that…is just NOT cool.

-According to several biographers, most notably Foster, Dickens was obsessed with the new discoveries on electromagnetic fields.
-He felt that these fields rendered people powerless unless humans work in tandem with the fields.
-For this reason, he made his family sleep, sit, work, and conduct their daily interactions in a manner where they would supposedly go in the same direction as the field.
+According to several biographers (most notably Foster), Dickens was obsessed with new discoveries about electromagnetic fields.
+He felt that these fields rendered people powerless unless they worked in tandem with the fields.
+For this reason, he made his family sleep, sit, work, and conduct their daily interactions in a manner supposedly going in the same direction as the fields.
 Sleeping positions and places at table were of particular importance.

-Dickens was witnessed touching things several times (often three times), and demanding that his furniture were to be put “in the correct order” for the “energy” to flow properly (kind of like Victorian Feng Shui).
-A master of cleanliness, he would make his children maintain their rooms organized and clean.
-After all, with 10 of them, why not?
-Most notably, Dickens was ceremonious and liked routines ad nausea.
-Routines were imperative to be followed and he would often lose his temper if things did not operate the way that he would calculate.
+Dickens was witnessed touching things several times (often three times) and demanding that his furniture be put “in the correct order” for the “energy” to flow properly (kind of like Victorian Feng Shui).
+A master of cleanliness, he insisted his children keep their rooms organized and clean.
+(After all, with 10 of them, why not?)
+Most notably, Dickens was ceremonious and liked routines ad nauseam; he would often lose his temper if things did not operate the way that he desired.

-Other quirks that have been documented include excessive grooming, a constant need to accomplish mini-goals (i.e. his compulsion to complete tremendous amounts of work within one day), and a penchant for looking at himself in the mirror, which comes along with the incessant grooming of his hair.
-It could be argued that the fact that specific topics repeat prodigiously among his works could also be a sign of OCD as well as post-traumatic stress.
+Other quirks that have been documented include excessive grooming, a constant need to accomplish mini-goals (i.e. his compulsion to complete tremendous amounts of work within one day), and a penchant for checking himself in the mirror.
+It could be argued that the prodigious repetition of specific topics in his works could also be a sign of obsessive-compulsive disorder as well as post-traumatic stress.

 7. He was very superstitious

 Dickens was connected to the London Ghost Club.
-This should not come to a surprise since the famous (fake) Fox sisters were already conducting the séances that would bring Ghost-mania to London during Victorian times.
-Whether he practiced séances as well, we will not know for sure.
-However, it is evident that Dickens was a fan of every trend that surfaced in society.
-One of these was the new hypnotism movement that was known as “mesmerism.”
+This should not come to a surprise—the famous Fox sisters were already conducting the (fake) séances that swept ghost-mania across London during Victorian times.
+Whether Dickens practiced séances as well, we do not know for sure.
+However, it is evident that Dickens latched on to almost every new trend that surfaced in society.
+One of these new movements centered on hypnotism, then called “mesmerism.”
 Ever the experimenter, Dickens would claim that hypnotism helped him and his family get rid of illnesses.
-However, the pressure that Dickens exerted on his family members may have led them to say just about anything to make their father happy.
+However, it’s easy to believe that the pressure Dickens exerted on his family members may have led them to say just about anything to make their father happy.

-Despite his chaotic love life and strange behaviors Dickens worked endlessly to earn a well-deserved reputation as a prolific and respected man of letters.
-He also did his best to influence social reform, personal life aside.
+Despite his chaotic love life and erratic behavior, Dickens worked ceaselessly to earn his well-deserved reputation as a prolific and respected man of letters.
+He also did his best to influence social reform (personal life aside).
 The influence of his works is magical, creating worlds to which we have all traveled in our imagination.
-Clearly, there are two sides to every story.
+Clearly, there are depths to every story.
 Even the moon has a dark side.
-We can forgive and forget this side of Dickens and continue to revel in his unmistakable genius.
+We can acknowledge and account for this side of Dickens while continuing to revel in his unmistakable genius.